Simplify Automation and Orchestration with a Data-driven Approach to SOAR and XDRLEON WARD

 As SOCs are stepping up to the detection and response challenge and looking to automation to help ease the transition, ThreatQ TDR Orchestrator can help.
 It’s another major milestone as we deliver on our vision to apply threat intelligence to improve security operations and solve problems that aren’t really being addressed today.
 I couldn’t be more excited about the work our team is doing to bring you this solution.

-ThreatQ TDR Orchestrator will be available in Summer 2021.
+ThreatQ TDR Orchestrator will be available in 2022.